hamlim/blog/pages/posts/2019/february/why-you-should-useReducer.md

-This is mostly a more generic topic that permeates through other topics than just React Hooks, but the general take-away with the benefit of `useReducer` over `useState` is it builds on the concepts that many developers learned working with Redux within React applications[^2].
+This is mostly a more generic topic that permeates through other topics than just React Hooks, but the general take-away with the benefit of `useReducer` over `useState` is it builds on the concepts that many developers learned working with Redux within React applications<Ref id="2" />.
 The concept of dispatching an action and having your reducer handle the state updating logic will allow these developers to more easily grasp this method of state management over `useState`.

 One thing to note in this reasoning, is that even if you are building a project all by yourself, you can consider the future you that comes back to work on the